 Brits Needing to Call Our Offices

 The Brits Guide To Orlando by renowned UK authors Simon & Susan Veness has become the definitive guide for British visitors to Orlando.
 They are kind enough to recommend our website as a reliable source of attraction tickets.
-Like us they been around Orlando a long time and know the scoop on just about evrything so do with the theme parks!
+Like us they been around Orlando a long time and know the scoop on just about everything so do with the theme parks!
 Susan also offers extremely useful Orlando itineraries, carefully planned to suit your family’s ages and tastes.
 Each is chock full of money saving tips, time saving shortcuts and great advice from a theme park veteran!

 More Shopping That’s The Ticket!

 Whether you love it or hate it, shopping is actually the favorite pastime of British Tourists to Orlando – sorry Mickey!
 Try and stay away from the stores selling seashells 60 miles away from the ocean, and head instead to one of the area’s wonderful air-conditioned malls.
-Local favourites are The Mall At Millenia, Prime Outlets, Premium Outlets, The Pointe and The Loop.
+Local favourites are The Mall At Millenia, Florida Mall, Premium Outlets, Pointe Orlando and The Loop.
 Typically open long hours, seven days a week, you’ll find great buys on jeans, casual-wear, sneakers, cameras, electronics and much more.
 In terms of good old American superstores you should always include a Super Walmart or Target on your list of shops to browse, as well as that all America favourite Macy’s.
 Don’t forget your dollar travellers cheques and credit cards are accepted almost everywhere as long as you have photo ID.
 Consider using your U.K. Driver’s License to prove you are you (it has to have a picture) instead of your passport.
 This way you can leave your passport somewhere safely back at the hotel or villa.

 It Aint Half Hot Mum!